 Director of Artists' Services spleasants [at] vcca [dot] com (Sheila Gulley Pleasants) has served in that capacity since 1989.
-As admissions coordinator, Sheila manages the scheduling of over three hundred Fellows each year.
-She also administers the international exchange programs with Austria, Germany, France, Malta, and Ireland.
+In addition to managing the scheduling of over four hundred Fellows each year, she administers the international exchange programs with Austria, Germany, Malta, and Ireland.
 Since 2004, she has also managed VCCA's programming at the Moulin à Nef, VCCA's studio center in Auvillar, France.
 From 1984 to 1989, she was an administrator in the Institute for Speech and Language Sciences and the Department of Linguistics at New York University.
 She has taught French in the Modern Languages Department at Sweet Briar College and Randolph-Macon Woman's College.
 She has also taught English at the Université d'Orléans in France.
 With Craig Pleasants, Sheila was instrumental in the operation of The Upstairs, an alternative exhibition space in Tryon, North Carolina.